– A –

 O love me truly!

-♦ Antithesis (Greek Antithesis – contraposition) – stylistic figure; comparison or oppositeness of contrasting ideas or images in the art of speech.
+♦ Antithesis (Greek Antithesis – contraposition) – stylistic figure; a comparison or oppositeness of contrasting ideas or images in the art of speech.

 Example from A Song of Opposites: